 Note in this example below that the query string (parameter/value pairs) is sent in the URL of a GET request.

-We've made things easy by including example GET request URL's for our QR code API below.
+We've made things easy by including example GET request URLs for our QR code API below.
 All you have to do is change the values to reflect your own required QR code needs.
-Refer to the parameter names and their possible values using the charts below.
+Refer to the parameter names (case sensitive) and their possible values using the charts below.

 For more advanced webmasters you may want to dynamically generate wallet addresses in place of the GET requests crypto wallet address value using your favorite programming language.

-The address parameter is the public crypto wallet address that you would like to convert into a QR code format.
-Make sure the crypto address you add to the GET request matches the crypto style parameter above.
+The address parameter is the public crypto wallet address (case sensitive) that you would like to convert into a QR code format.
+Ensure the address format parameter matches the style parameter when converting a public crypto wallet address into a QR code format.

-If the address and style do not match a default non QR code image will be returned.
-If you see the following image returned when making an API request check for missing required parameters or parameter errors.
+If the address format and crypto type do not match a default non QR code image will be returned.
+Also note if you see the following image returned when making an API request check for URL typos, missing required parameters or parameter errors.

 Default API error response image (PNG).

-The amount parameter is used to automatically set the amount of cryptocurrency you wish to send or receive.
-This feature is handy if you are requesting payments for goods or services.
+The amount parameter is used to automatically set the exact amount of crypto you wish to send or receive and is used in conjunction with the URI address setting.
+This feature is handy if you are requesting payments for goods or services with a fixed price.

-When you or someone scans the QR code it will fill in the crypto address as well as the amount field, streamlining the sending or receiving process.
+When a user scans one of our QR codes it will prefill the crypto address field as well as the amount field.
+Most popular (d)apps today recognize crypto URIs which helps to streamline the sending or receiving process.

 In the following example we would like to include the set amount of 0.0005 BTC with address 1M5m1DuGw4Wyq1Nf8sfoKRM6uA4oREzpCX in a QR code format.

-Each cryptocurrency amount is rounded to their nearest pre configured decimal place.
+Each crypto amount is rounded to their nearest pre configured decimal place.
 Here is a chart showing each crypto and the set decimal place they function with.

 This setting works in conjunction with the amount parameter.
 When a fiat currency is set the amount entered will be fiat not crypto.

-Then when the QR code is requested via our API it will automatically convert the fiat amount into the corresponding cryptocurrency amount based on the current market rates.
+Then when the QR code is requested via our API it will automatically convert the fiat amount into the corresponding crypto amount based on the current market rates.

 Consider the following example.
 This API request will include the set amount of $100 USD worth of BTC with address 1M5m1DuGw4Wyq1Nf8sfoKRM6uA4oREzpCX in a QR code format.

-The URI prefix by default is always on so it's not necessary to set the prefix in the GET request if you actually want the URI added to your crypto wallet addresses.
-If you would like to remove the URI prefix from your QR codes just set the prefix parameter to off.
+The prefix parameter by default is always on so it not necessary to set the prefix setting in the GET request if you actually want URIs added to your crypto wallet addresses.
+If you would like to remove the URIs from your QR codes just set the prefix parameter to off.

 The border parameter gives you the option of adding a border to your crypto QR code.
 Below are the current border designs available.
 The default is no border when the parameter is not set.

 Simply replace the border parameter with the corresponding border style type number shown in the table above to customize your QR codes.
-Plus use this in conjunction with the QR color parameter for even more of a verity of styles.
+Additionally, use this in conjunction with the QR color parameter for even more of a variety of styles.